robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **backlight(percent)**
 Set the LED backlight brightness to percent (0..100).
 0 means backlight off.
 This function requires the LED-A pin of the TFT to be connected to Y3.
+The initialization of Y3 is deffered until the first call of backlight.
+If Y3 and tim4 is used for another purpose, do not call this function.

 **power(Switch)**
 Switch the power of the TFT on (Switch == True) or off (Switch = False).
 After